department-of-veterans-affairs/vets-website/content/pages/faq.md

                     <div id="faq-vetsgov-5" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
                         <p>Sign in and enter your ID.me username and password.</p>
                         <p><strong>If you’ve set up 2-factor authentication</strong>, ID.me will send a 6-digit verification code to your mobile or home phone.
-Enter this code where we ask you for it on the site to proceed with setting up your account on Vets.gov.</p>
+Enter this code where we ask you for it on the site, then you'll be able to move forward with setting up your account on Vets.gov.</p>
                         <p><strong>If you haven’t set up 2-factor authentication yet</strong>, you can do so any time from your Vets.gov profile page.
 Authentication gives you an extra layer of security by letting you into your account only after you’ve signed in with a password and a code sent directly to your mobile or home phone.
 This helps to make sure that no one but you can access your account—even if they get your password.</p>
                       </div>
                     </div>